 Diploma of Family Historical Studies

-I have limited experience in thesis/academic writing will this be an issue to complete the Diploma?
+I have limited experience in thesis/academic writing.
+Will this be an issue to complete the Diploma?
 This should be a consideration in terms of your capability to undertake a 20,000 word thesis.
-You may want to review past thesis (email us at admin[at]sag.org.au and we will send you a link to download prior thesis to have a sense of what is required and also contact us to discuss.
+You may want to review past theses (email us at email@example.com and we will send you a link to download prior theses to have a sense of what is required) and also contact us to discuss.